Fencing at the 1964 Summer Olympics – Men's sabre: Background

 This was the 15th appearance of the event, which is the only fencing event to have been held at every Summer Olympics.
 Four of the eight finalists from 1960 returned: bronze medalist Wladimiro Calarese of Italy, fourth-place finisher Claude Arabo of France, sixth-place finisher (and 1956 silver medalist) Jerzy Pawłowski of Poland (who, in 1968, would finally break the Hungarian run of nine straight gold medals in the event), and eighth-place finisher Yakov Rylsky of the Soviet Union.
 Rylsky had won three of the last five world championships (1958, 1961, and 1963).
 Pawłowski was the only other world champion present; he had won in 1957.
 Hungary, dominant in men's sabre since 1908, was finally thought vulnerable to the rising stars of Poland and the Soviet Union; the French champion, Arabo, was also a strong contender.

 Ireland, Iran, Malaysia, and the Netherlands Antilles each made their debut in the men's sabre.
-Italy made its 13th appearance in the event, most of any nation, having missed the inaugural 1896 event and the 1904 St. Louis Games.
+Italy made its 13th appearance in the event, most of any nation, having missed the inaugural 1896 event and the 1904 Olympics.